kwameopareasiedu/react-simple-widgets/README.md

     search string parameters
 -   [useLoadMore](docs/use-load-more.md) - A hook that provides methods and state variables to implement a load-more-items feature for a list of items that cannot be displayed in a ListView
+-   [useCountdown](docs/use-countdown.md) - A hook which provides numeric countdown functionality
+-   [debounce](docs/debounce.md) - Creates a debounced function which is invoked after a specified delay after a caller has called it

 ### Customization